Jun 2, 2020

 As a Globe & Mail online article has observed : “No one insurance company has the lowest rate for everyone, but one company will have the lowest rate for you.”

 Working with an insurance broker is always your best option to save on auto insurance.
 They are insurance experts who work for you.
-A broker’s job is to help you find the cheapest car insurance rates.
+It's their job is to help you find the best rates.

-Brokers also understand all the tips and tricks to save on car insurance.
+They also understand all the tips and tricks to save.
 They can help you compare quotes, make sure your coverage meets your insurance needs, provide expert advice, and they are your advocate when dealing with insurance companies.

 Do you drive?
 Rent or own a home?
 Then you can benefit from a home and auto insurance bundle.
 Combining insurance coverage will immediately qualify you for a discount on both your auto and home insurance.

-You could save up to 20% on car insurance and 10% on home insurance.
-Ask your insurance broker for more information about how to combine your policies.
+You could save up to 20% on auto and 50% on home coverage.
+Ask your insurer for more information about how to combine your policies.

 Insurance companies now have coverage that rewards good drivers with savings discounts.
 These are called Usage Based Insurance (UBI) or Telematics insurance programs.
 They monitor driving habits such as quick acceleration, hard braking and the time of day you drive.